adarshkumarsingh83/spring_boot/APPLICATIONS/springboot-liquidbase-oracle-db/oracle-db-xe-docker-image-building-process.md

 12.1.0.2		18.3.0			19.3.0			buildContainerImage.sh
 ```

-## url to download the verion of oracle zip
+## url to download the version of oracle zip
 * https://www.oracle.com/database/technologies/xe18c-downloads.html
-* copy into the same directtoy of the version in ls cmd
+* copy into the same directory of the version in ls cmd

-## Build the docker iamge
+## Build the docker image
 * $  sh buildContainerImage.sh -v 18.4.0 -x

 ```